 Boerperd (noun) – South African horse breed, the product of cross-breeding indigenous horses with breeds introduced by early European settlers.
 From the Afrikaans boer (farmer) and perd (horse).

-boet (noun, informal) – Term of affection, from the Afrikaans for “brother”.
+boet (noun) – Term of affection, from the Afrikaans for “brother”.

 bok (noun) – Buck.
 From the Afrikaans.